mantidproject/mantid/docs/source/interfaces/Indirect_DataReduction.rst

 Options
 ~~~~~~~

+Input Files
+  File for the calibration (e.g. vanadium) run.
+If multiple specified, they will be automatically summed.

 Grouping
   Used to switch between grouping as per the IDF (*Default*) or grouping using a
   mapping file (*Map File*).

 Peak Range
-  Sets the integreation range over the peak in :math:`meV`
+  Sets the integration range over the peak in :math:`meV`

 Scale Factor
   Override the calculated scale factor

-Mirror Mode
-  Enable of the data uses mirror mode

 ISIS Diagnostics
 ----------------